Key Takeaways

 LLCs and corporations are limited in the way they can use trade names.
 New Jersey law states that an LLC or corporation cannot use a trade name unless the business also uses its legal name.
 The trade name should not be used in a way that is deceptive or intends to hide the business's true identity.
 The trade name must be registered with the Secretary of State's office.

-If you need help with trade name registration in New Jersey, you can post your legal need on UpCounsel's marketplace.
+If you need help with can i file form c-150g online, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.